 Distribute this close-reading and summarizing worksheet of an act passed by the Vermont legislature in 1786.

 - Students should be able to summarize that slave-owners were getting around the law, selling formerly enslaved people out-of-state, rather than freeing them.
 Those caught would be fined.

 Share the story of young Anthony who was sold to a man in NH at age 8 ½ in 1790–an example of child slavery well after the 1777 Constitution was ratified.

 PART 2: What was the status of Black people in Vermont after slavery was abolished?

 Distribute the background article, Counting Heads in 1791.
-Were there slaves in Vermont or not?
+Were there enslave people in Vermont or not?
 That’s the question.
-The 1791 census recorded 16 people held as slaves in Bennington County.
+The 1791 census recorded 16 people enslaved in Bennington County.
 Years later census officials from Vermont asserted that this must have been a mistake, because slavery had been outlawed by the state constitution fourteen years earlier.

 - Discussion: Refer back to the 1786 act.
 Just because something was outlawed, doesn’t mean it wasn’t happening.
 People were disobeying the law.
 Could those 16 people have been enslaved?